okviz/okviz.github.io/_mydocs/visuals/synoptic-panel/features/my-storage.md

 1.	**Map List** (Left Pane):

     This section displays the list of all maps stored.
-You can browse through the list and select one or more maps to associate with the current [Drill Path](./drill-mode.md#the-drill-path) Each map can be previewed, renamed, replaced, protected or deleted directly from the list.
+You can browse through the list and select one or more maps to be associated with the current [Drill Path](./drill-mode.md#the-drill-path).
+Each map can be previewed, renamed, replaced, protected or deleted directly from the list.

     <img src="./images/my-storage-map-menu.png" width="400" class="naked">